coze-dev/coze-studio/frontend/packages/arch/bot-env/README.md

 ## License

-ISC License - see package.json for details.
+Apache-2.0 License - see package.json for details.

 ---